What Mediums Did Katsushika Hokusai Use?

 Hokusai And His Printmaking

-Hokusai is best known for his printmaking and, in particular, his print series called “Thirty-six Views of Mount Fuji.”
-This print series included the most famous woodblock print ever produced that is known as the Great Wave.
+Hokusai is best known for his printmaking, particularly his print series called “Thirty-six Views of Mount Fuji.”
+This print series included the Great Wave, the most famous woodblock print ever produced.

 To learn more about Hokusai and the Great Wave, you can read our blog The Great Wave Off Kanagawa by Japanese Artist Hokusai (1790-1849)

-For these sets of prints, he introduced the Prussian blue color to the market.
+He introduced the Prussian blue color to the market for these sets of prints.
 The Prussian blue pigment was a synthetic pigment that was lower in price than some other paints.

 Hokusai And Manga Art